 View and Disposition Candidates - Once the req is posted, you can view and disposition candidates in the Paylocity Recruiting tool.
 Look here for How To instructions.

-Screen and Interview Candidates - Review thesefor important guidelines and do's and don'ts for interviewing candidates
+Screen and Interview Candidates - Review these important guidelines for do's and don'ts for interviewing candidates

 Onboarding - During the onboarding process we complete the hiring process both collect the information we need to make someone an official employee, and start the process of welcoming and integrating a new employee into Latino Network.
 Some steps include: